Frequently Asked Questions

-What are the three dates for the Written Comprehensive Exam?
+What are the three dates for the Written Qualifying Exam?
 Are there any exceptions?

-The Written Comprehensive Exam is held the third Tuesdays of January, April and September.
+The Written Qualifying Exam is held the third Tuesdays of January, April and September.
 There are no exceptions.

 Students in the M.D.-M.S.
 Program must take the April exam.